Tourette Syndrome

 People with Tourette syndrome may also suffer from depression and anxiety disordersTrusted Source or experience behavioral disorders (e.g., outbursts of anger and aggression).

-What to Do If You Experience Symptoms of Tourette Syndrome?
+What to do If You Experience Symptoms of Tourette Syndrome?

 The diagnosis of Tourette syndrome can only be made by a doctor based on the analysis of the symptoms described by the patient and observations of the patient in the office.
 Therefore, if you notice the above-described signs, you should consult your family doctor.